 - Method: Self-report, interview or via telephone-based interactive voice response (IVR) system

-- Time required: Five minutes
+- Time required: Five minutes (less for electronic administration)

 - Scoring: Please see the MDASI User's Guide